Temora longicornis: Ecology

-Temora longicornis makes daily vertical migrations, spending the day near the seabed and the night near the surface.
+Temora longicornis participates in diel vertical migrations, spending the day in the oxygen-minimum zone and swimming to the ocean surface at sunset.
 Males can swim faster than females, and 3D tracking has shown that males can follow a detectable trail left by females.
-Sometimes they follow it in the wrong direction.

 This copepod is an omnivore; diatoms are a major part of the diet and phytoplankton is also grazed.
 This copepod is preyed on heavily by the sand lance in the northwestern Atlantic.
 It also forms an important part of the diet of the herring (Clupea harengus) and sprat (Sprattus sprattus) in the southern Baltic Sea in the autumn, at which time the copepods are particularly plentiful.

 This species' eggs float near the surface before they hatch and the developing larvae move deeper into the water column at each successive moult.
 The species has been shown to sometimes produce diapausing eggs in the summer months of June and July in Long Island Sound.
 When this happens, it results in a reduction in the quantity of zooplankton at that time of year.
 The eggs are buried in the sediment for a species-specific length of time and then hatch, moving into the water column as nauplius larvae as they develop.
 In the North Sea, dormancy takes place in winter.